pentaho/mondrian/README.txt

-This is a source, binary or data distribution of Mondrian, an OLAP Server written in Java.
+This is a source, binary or data distribution of Mondrian, an OLAP Engine written in Java.

 This code is released under the terms of the Common Public License (CPL); see LICENSE.html.